-If a project is determined to be of the type and cost to be considered in the priority system, the airport sponsor shall upload through the ELEVATE program a final project application with supporting documentation and resolution to DOTD no later than November 1.
-Any document package not meeting all requirements and not submitted to DOTD by November 1, shall not be prioritized or included in the upcoming fiscal year's program.
+If a project is determined to be of the type and cost to be considered in the priority system, the airport sponsor should submit a final project application with supporting documentation and resolution and upload into Elevate no later than November first (1).
+Any document package not meeting all requirements and not submitted through Elevate by November 1, shall not be prioritized or included in the upcoming fiscal year's program.
+Project application forms may be located on Elevate under the Forms and Documents tab.

-DOTD may make an initial determination of whether there is sufficient information to prioritize a project when a project request is received.
+DOTD may make an initial determination of whether there is sufficient information to prioritize an application.
 If insufficient data is sent to DOTD, correct prioritization of the project will not be possible.
-When insufficient data is provided, a request will be made for the additional information needed.
+When insufficient data is provided, a request may be made for the additional information needed prior to November 1.
+No information shall be submitted after November 1 for prioritization in the upcoming fiscal year's program.
 An airport shall not receive state funding from DOTD if affirmed to be in noncompliance with federal or state laws, regulations, rules, or policies by the FAA, the Louisiana Legislative Auditor, or DOTD.
 Written notification may be provided to the airport sponsor by DOTD in accordance with the program policy manual.